- 2.79K views

 - Season: Dry / Summer

-- Highlights: Lima may be perfect to visit at this time due to the weather, and can be the starting point for your Peruvian adventure.
+- Highlights: A trip to Lima offers perfect weather, and can be the starting point for your Peruvian adventure.
 Lima is a modern metropolis that is entrenched in history and heritage.
 It somehow manages to blend traditional heritage with modern glitz and glamour that may be second to none.
 It is a central location from where both Machu Picchu and cities like Cusco are accessible.

 2. January to April — Low Season

 January to April is considered a wet season in Peru with temperatures dropping and rainfall increasing consistently, as is the norm.
 One may expect rainfall in all places across Peru, with the Inca trail trips even being closed around February.
 Around the end of February in Peru is when the tourist intake increases due to the re-opening of the famous Inca trail.

 - Avg.
 Temperature: 72° F / 22° C (in Lima)